Dantali0n/OpenCSD/README.md

 # OpenCSD

-OpenCSD is an improved version of ZCSD achieving snapshot consistency log-structured filesystem (LFS) integration on Zoned Namespaces (ZNS) Computational Storage Devices (CSD).
+OpenCSD is an improved version of ZCSD achieving snapshot consistency log-structured filesystem (LFS) (FluffleFS) integration on Zoned Namespaces (ZNS) Computational Storage Devices (CSD).
 Below is a diagram of the overall architecture as presented to the end user.
 However, the actual implementation differs due to the use of emulation using technologies such as QEMU, uBPF and SPDK.